 - Once your phone has reset go to settings, privacy, location services, turn it off then on again.

 - Then go settings > privacy > location services > system services, setting time zone OFF.

 - Some devices may have apps installed that disable GPS services or terminate backgrounded apps in an attempt to reduce battery usage and improve system performance.
 Examples of apps in this category include "Advanced Task Killer" and "Juice Defender."
 Please disable or adjust the settings of these apps to allow Strava to receive GPS information during long periods of background operation.

 - Final Steps

 The GPS system includes the chip in your device as well as the satellites above the Earth.
 So even if your device is in the same place and the same setting as before, it may behave differently from one day to the next.
 Typically, the device needs to receive signals from about 5 satellites to get an accurate estimate of its position.
 With the changing position of the satellites, changing weather patterns, and the changing nature of the Earth's outer atmosphere, there are enough parts of the GPS system outside of your direct control and observation that it is difficult to make conclusions about what specifically is causing inconsistent performance.
-We recommend you try repeatedly before making a judgment about the best ways to work with your device's GPS in your setting.
+We recommend you try all the suggestions listed above thoroughly before making a judgment about the best ways to work with your device's GPS.

 Article is closed for comments.